A low energy light fitting uses low energy light bulbs so it requires less electricity than a standard light fitting.

 It's worth noting that low voltage lighting is not the same as low energy lighting.
 We have an article explaining why low voltage lighting is not low energy lighting.

-To further complicate matters are various types of low energy light bulb available, the common ones are LED, cold cathode, and compact fluorescent.
+To further complicate matters are various types of low energy light bulb available, the common ones are LED and compact fluorescent.

 If for no other reason, you should use low energy lighting to save money.
 Electricity is expensive and you pay for the amount that you use, so if you use less you pay less - it's that simple!

 By using less electricity the power stations have to generate less, so they burn less coal and gas and so release less carbon into the atmosphere - this has to be a good thing.

 If you're building a new home, or extending your an exiting one, you are likely to be required to install low energy lighting.

 One step further than just using low energy light bulbs is to use a dedicated low energy light fitting.
 A dedicated low energy light fitting will only accept low energy light bulbs.
 It's not physically possible to install a normal incandescent bulb because the lamp holders have a different type of connection.

 Some building regulations might require that dedicated low energy lights are used.
 You should check this with your local building control officer.

 As with normal light bulbs there are a variety of lamp holders and lamp caps that are used solely for low energy light bulbs.
 We have a page that shows the different types of lamp holders and lamp caps commonly in use today.

 In principle you should use low energy lighting everywhere.
 This might not always be possible as there are still a few limitations to the way the systems works.
 For instance, many current low energy lights, such as many LED bulbs, are not dimmable like standard lights.
 If you need to be able to reduce the level of the lighting in a room (and you can't just turn some lights off) then some low energy lighting might not be the best choice.